example-org3/static-site-example4/README.md

-# Example of static web site with CSM
+# Example of static website with CSM